 I take this approach because it lets me teach people about the law and the way it works, and it gives me a chance to learn a bit about unfamiliar areas of the law.
 Furthermore, if I made up the law and the facts then the analysis would be boring (“Of course what Superman is doing is legal.
 This law I just invented makes it so.”).
 And I don’t think many readers would want to read pages and pages of made up statutes and cases; I certainly don’t.

 Finally, in the fictional settings I usually write about, the authors seem to imply that the legal system is the same as it is in the real world unless they explicitly say otherwise.
 So unless there’s a fictional court case, law, or constitutional amendment to say differently, I feel comfortable analyzing the facts using real-world law.

 Q: Why not talk about Middle Earth, Star Wars, Star Trek, or any number of other settings?

 A: Comic books and related media are almost always set in what is supposed to be a world very much like this one, with the assumption being that unless something is explicitly changed in the story, it is basically like it exists in the real world.
 Settings like Grimm, Once Upon a Time, and True Blood are other good examples.
 But Star Trek and Star Wars?
 No. The former, like many science fiction settings, is supposed to be our world at some point in the future, but as the legal system is not recognizably our own, it falls beyond the scope of this project.
 It is not at all apparent that any of the laws currently in force are still applicable in any of the Star Trek series.
 The latter is simply not set in our world at all, so speculation about how our world’s law would apply to, say, Coruscant, Midkemia, or Middle Earth, does not really admit the same level of analysis.
-Which is really what we’re about: legal analysis, not legal fanfic.
+Which is really what Law and the Multiverse is about: legal analysis, not legal fanfic.